What Is IVIG Infusion Treatment?

-Fever, Flushing, or flu-like muscle ache or pain
+Fever, Flushing, or Flu-like Muscle Ache or Pain

-Ask your doctor or nurse about these risks and they may recommend a pre or post-medication.
+Ask your doctor or nurse about these risks, and they may recommend a pre or post-medication.
 They may also recommend slowing down your infusion rate or changing to a new brand of IVIG.

-How does IVIg Infusion Therapy Work?
+How Does IVIG Infusion Therapy Work?

-How it is Delivered?
+How Is It Delivered?

 The immune globulin product is delivered through a:

-- Catheter or
+- Catheter, or

-- Central Line through a vein usually on the hand or chest.
+- Central line through a vein, usually on the hand or chest.

 Immune globulin may also be administered:

-wherein it is injected into fatty tissue beneath the skin rather than directly into the vein.
+- Subcutaneously (SCIG), wherein it is injected into fatty tissue beneath the skin rather than directly into the vein.

-An infusion pump is programmed to deliver the IVIg at a predetermined rate to ensure the body does not experience any adverse reactions.
+An infusion pump is programmed to deliver the IVIG at a predetermined rate to ensure the body does not experience any adverse reactions.

-Pre-medications are often taken to minimize or prevent side effects including headaches, fatigue, and allergic reactions.
+Pre-medications are often taken to minimize or prevent side effects, including headaches, fatigue, and allergic reactions.

-How Long Does it Take?
+How Long Does It Take?

 Precautions During Treatment

-How Often is IVIg Infusion Therapy Administered?
+How Often Is IVIG Infusion Therapy Administered?

-Typically IVIg treatments will be administered every 3 to 4 weeks.
+Typically, IVIG treatments will be administered every 3 to 4 weeks.

-How to Prepare for Treatment
+How To Prepare for Treatment

-Since IVIg therapy can take several hours, it’s best to schedule your treatment on a day when you have no other personal or social obligations.
+Since IVIG therapy can take several hours, it’s best to schedule your treatment on a day when you have no other personal or social obligations.
 Leading up to your scheduled treatment, you’ll want to take in as many fluids and electrolytes as possible.

-Being fully hydrated before your IVIg infusion can help minimize symptoms like headaches after the treatment.
+Being fully hydrated before your IVIG infusion can help minimize symptoms like headaches after the treatment.